irene-tang/fixasc/README.md

 # TODO
 * run the statistics
-* finish the readme for the rest of the drive folder
 * still writing the actual paper
-* will there be a part 2
+* when will there be a part 2
 * (unrelated) make progress on the other scalar judgement loading study replication